 Speak honestly.
 Don’t avoid talking about failure.
 This helps the reader relate.
 Being human means failing often, so the reader has also likely made a lot of mistakes.

 Present yourself in your design story.
 Show your personality and what makes you unique, highlight these in your UX portfolio.
 By no coincidence, the hiring process spends more time nowadays getting to know the person and whether they’d be a good fit.
 It takes less energy to teach people the basics of your workflow than to work with inflexible, boring or pain-in-the-ass people.

 Still a fresh field in the software development industry, UX has no definite entry point.
-Come from the development side, applied arts, architecture or psychology – it doesn’t matter.
+Start your UX career from the development side, applied arts, architecture or psychology – it doesn’t matter.
 Only your attitude and how you fit in with the team matter.
 So take pride in whatever background your story has.

 Showcasing your work with UX storytelling may sound complicated, but it’s not brain surgery.
 UX storytelling can seriously improve your personal brand and make you and your UX designer portfolio stand out in a crowd of applicants.